SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_blocks.md

 The Wifi component handles all the communication to the TCP/IP stack.
 It may also optionally make calls to SNTP, and handle Wifi Provisioning (not included in this base project)

 ## Tasks
 Behind the scenes, the IDF starts a number of tasks which are important to be aware of.
-A complete task list can be generated with the printRunTimeStats() function which is located in system_diagnostics.   (printRunTimeStats() is a special function and you'll need to be aware of its limited use.)
+A complete task list can be generated a run time with the printRunTimeStats() function which is located in system_diagnostics.   (printRunTimeStats() is a special function and you'll need to be aware of its limited use.)

 ### IDLE Tasks:
 IDLE tasks are freeRTOS processes which run when a CPU cores are in the idle state.
 Each IDLE task (IDLE0 and IDLE1) is pinned to their respective cores.
 Priority for IDLE tasks are always 0 (lowest priority).